Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 The major cities like Budapest and Debrecen are relatively safe.
 Most people speak English well and there’s little petty crime.
 The DFAT advises regular safety precautions, but it pays to be vigilant nonetheless.
 When picking up your deposit, go during the day and make sure you get there within the office hours.
 Loitering outside makes you a target.
 Ask someone in your travelling party to accompany you.

 What are the steps to send money to Hungary?

-Since Australia enjoys friendly socio-economic relations with Hungary and is home to a sizeable Hungarian-Australian population, it’s relatively easy to send money between the two countries.
+Since Singapore enjoys friendly socio-economic relations with Hungary, it’s relatively easy to send money between the two countries.
 Choose between online transfer services, bank to bank transactions and services like Western Union that allow recipients to collect money in person at a designated pick-up point.

 Most transfer services will require that you set up an account.
 You’ll be asked to provide the following information:

 - Credit card or bank account information

 Once sent, your transaction will be confirmed via email and you’ll receive a tracking number.
 The service you choose should also have a reliable and competent customer service department to assist with problems or questions about the transfer.